Yobubble/go-clean-boilerplate/README.md

    - **User:** myuser
    - **Password:** mypassword

-- so I use Postgresql as default database, you may implement yours in "databases" folder
+- I use Postgresql as default database, you may implement yours in `databases` folder

 1. **Database Setup**